databio/pypiper/doc/source/advanced.rst

 Here, we use ``get_stat`` to grab a result that we reported previously (with ``report_result``), when we counted the number of ``Raw_reads``.
 We need this after the alignment to calculate the alignment rate.
 Later, now that we've reported ``Alignment_rate``, you could harvest this stat again for use with ``pm.get_stat("Alignment_rate")``.
 This is useful because you could put this block of code in a ``follow`` statement so it may not be executed, but you can still grab a reported result like this even if the execution happened outside of the current pipeline run; you'd only have to do the calculation once.

+Any statistics you report like this will be available in summaries made using built-in summary scripts.